Skip to content

 What Images Can My UK Online Business Use on Its Website?

 In the digital age, a visually appealing website plays a crucial role in the success of any online business.
 The images you incorporate on your UK-based business website can significantly impact the user experience, engagement, and overall brand perception.
 However, understanding the legal, ethical and practical considerations of image usage is essential to avoid potential pitfalls and create a professional online presence.
 This article will explore the various types of images your UK online business can use on its website.
-It will also consider copyright laws, licencing options, and best practices to ensure you make informed decisions.
+It will also consider copyright laws, licensing options, and best practices to ensure you make informed decisions.

 Original Images